kowainik/relude/README.md

 source file of your project.
 If you want to use some data types or functions which are not exposed by `Prelude`, you need to import them, adding necessary libraries to your project dependencies.
-Unlike ordinary libraries, alternative preludes replace default functions and data types.
+Unlike ordinary libraries, alternative preludes provide different set of available by default functions and data types.

 Replacing default `Prelude` from `base` has the following disadvangates: